uc-cdis/gen3.org/content/_index.md

       link: /resources/developer

 g3RLG:
-  quote: “Facilitate and pioneer translational data science to accelerate discovery in biology, medicine, and the environment.”
-  by: Robert L. Grossmann, Founder of the Center of Translational Data Science, University of Chicago
+  quote: Our vision is a world in which researchers have ready access to the data needed and the tools required to make data-driven discoveries that increase our scientific knowledge and improve the quality of life.

 g3User:
   quote: “From the perspective of setting up a basic Gen3 ecosystem with all the services running, it was a breeze and the Github docs are pretty awesome.”